a-sit-plus/wallet-issuing-backend/README.md

 - **Sessions and transient issuance state are in memory.** Spring sessions use `MapSessionRepository`, and credential offers plus OpenID4VP login transactions use `DefaultMapStore`.
 Login state, offers, and transactions are lost on restart and are not shared across multiple service instances.
-- **Default keys are ephemeral.** `backend.issuer-key.type` and `backend.verifier-key.type` default to `MEMORY`, which creates fresh self-signed key material on startup.
+- **Default keys are ephemeral.** `backend.issuer-key.type`, `backend.iso-mdoc-issuer-key.type` when set,
+  and `backend.verifier-key.type` default to `MEMORY`, which creates fresh self-signed key material on startup.
 A restart changes issuer/verifier identity unless file or keystore-backed keys are configured.
 - **Credential claims are partly synthetic.** The claim builders in `DataExtractor.kt` and `FakeDataExtractor.kt` fill many fields with random or placeholder values, including document numbers, tax data, driving privileges, address fallbacks, biometrics, and development-user identity data.